SBA Loan Programs

 Collateral: Personal Guaranty of 75% - 85% of loan amount

-Typically used for: working capital, inventory, equipment, real estate, debt refinance, acquisition, franchise.
+Typically used for: working capital, inventory, equipment, real estate, debt refinance, acquisition, and franchise.

 SBA 504 CDC Loan Program (Certified Development Companies)